davery22/conveyor/design-notes/00-plan.md

 Discuss:

 When to define plain Sink/Source?
-- When we want sources to race-to-offer (eg merge), or sinks to race-to-poll (eg balance)
+- When we want sources to race-to-push (eg merge), or sinks to race-to-pull (eg balance)
 - When step-at-a-time is would require extra work/slowdown (eg concat), or unbounded buffering (eg gather)
-- When poll/offer would violate structured concurrency (leak threads)
+- When pull/push would violate structured concurrency (leak threads)

 Discuss: